WCOJ: History

 Art was also known on WCOJ for the birthday announcements, high school sports, and little league baseball.
 He was dedicated to the West Chester University football program, where he enjoyed doing the play by play on the radio.
 During his time with West Chester University Football, he had missed fewer than 5 games, also covering Chester County's high school football and basketball games with the same consistency.
 He was also known for broadcasting and announcing the Immaculata Girls Basketball team "The Mighty Mac's" where they went to the Championship Game twice under the coaching of Cathy Rush.
 He was a member of the Golden Rams Booster Club, and received an honorary award from the Golden Rams and he also was a member of many other organizations throughout Chester County.
 He was formerly on the board of directors of Brian House.

 Art "Douglas" Marple died July 31, 2005.

 While never being replaced, Art's morning show was taken over by longtime WCOJ announcer Bill Gillan in 1995.
 Gillan started at the station in 1980 doing the 7 pm to Midnight show.
 Later he move to mid-days and into the morning shift after Douglas retired.
 Gillan remained at WCOJ until 2000.
 After departing WCOJ Gillan joined the QVC Shopping network in the studio tour group.
 He died after a short illness on June 6, 2002.

-In 1984, WCOJ (which had been co-owned with Coatesville's local cable television system) became part of Lensfest Communications, which operated cable systems throughout the region before itself becoming acquired by Comcast in 1997.
+In 1984, WCOJ (which had been co-owned with Coatesville's local cable television system) became part of Lenfest Communications, which operated cable systems throughout the region before itself becoming acquired by Comcast in 1997.
 At that time, WCOJ was "spun off" and sold to former WPHL station manager Lloyd B. Roach.
 In 2003, Roach and venture capital firm acquired a group of radio stations in central and Northeast Pennsylvania and Southern New York state to form Route 81 Radio.
 WCOJ was absorbed into the Route 81 station group.

 Bought by Philadelphia-based Holy Spirit Radio Foundation October 2, 2008 they began broadcasting on October 7, 2008 with a live Mass broadcast from the Cathedral Basilica of Saints Peter and Paul marking the 5th Anniversary of Cardinal Justin Rigali's installation as Archbishop of Philadelphia.